cshvarts/Myelin_Extract/README.md

 ![Example neurons with myelin shown](example_myelin_vis.png)

-This repository contains tools and pipelines for extracting myelin from the [MICrONS](https://www.microns-explorer.org/).
+This repository contains tools and pipelines for extracting myelin from the [MICrONS](https://www.microns-explorer.org/) dataset.

 ## Classifier Training